GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 We applied the proposed hill climbing algorithm with random restarts to the real-world dataset representing a network graph of IISER Bhopal.
 The dataset consists of nodes representing buildings and blank points, with edges indicating connectivity between them.
 The cost associated with each edge represents the road-distance or transportation cost between nodes.

 We start with initiating the nodes of the graph with the given coordinates and the road distance as the edge weights.
-The objective of taking the average distance is our objective function and not the total distance because of:
+The objective of taking the average distance is our objective function.

 ![hill climbing map](iiserb_updated.jpg)